slamice/anicli/README.md

 ### Use:

-You can use eithe ra list or a .ani file
+You can use either an .ani or a list to animate. e.g.:

 ````
 import anicli